DFE-Digital/teaching-vacancies-design-history/app/posts/2021-08-31-scope-expansion-round-2.md

 These were the needs identified in the initial research with hiring staff:

+**As a hiring staff user**
+I need:
-* I need to reduce the time I spend on publishing a job advert so that I can recruit more efficiently.
+* to reduce the time I spend on publishing a job advert so that I can recruit more efficiently.

-* I need education support roles to have wide exposure so that it increases my chance of filling the position with high quality candidates.
+* education support roles to have wide exposure so that it increases my chance of filling the position with high quality candidates.

 ## Who we tested with